storm345dev/MarioKart/README.md

 MarioKart
 =========

-The official repo for http://dev.bukkit.org/bukkit-plugins/mariokart
+The official repo for the MarioKart plugin by storm345 and stormdev